melvyniandrag/Linux_Lecture_Notes/Week13/Readme.md

 SEE_LOOP_TEST_CODE_NOW

+I started running this code when we came into class, that was some time ago, and you will notice that it is still going.
+Indeed, this code will take a long time to finish.
+Look at your hands.
+If I were to let this code run to completion, and assuming the cloud machine stayed online that long, and the power plant never failed, and the computer never encountered a seg fault and needed to restart - all the flesh would be gone from your fingers, byt that time we will all be dead and long forgotten.
+Humanity may have ceased to exist by that point.
+An absolutely horrifying length of time to think about.
+Note that this for loop I've written is not even doing any work, it is just going through a loop.
+If I did a single addition in the loop the code would take twice as long.
+You cannot brute force an md5sum on current hardware.
+There are rumors of something to come in the future however . . . but lets not get off topic just yet.

 HAve a look at this website too: https://shattered.io/

 Show in class how two pdfs generate the same sha1 hash.